All About Erectile Dysfunction (ED)

 Difficulty maintaining an erection

-Erectile dysfunction can make it difficult for you to maintain an erection during sex.
-Many men can get an erection before sexual activity without difficulty, but find it difficult or impossible to keep a firm erection during sex.
+Erectile dysfunction can make it difficult for you to maintain an erection during sexual intercourse.
+Even if you get an erection before sexual activity without difficulty, you may find it difficult or impossible to keep a firm erection during sex, which can impact your experience, orgasm and ejaculation.

 Loss of interest in sexual activity